nobitlost/Predix/README.md

 };
 ```

-**deleteAsset(assetType, assetId, cb)** method deletes a specified asset.
+**deleteAsset(assetType, assetId, callback)** method deletes a specified asset.

-If the specified asset does not exist, the method does nothing. *PREDIX_STATUS.SUCCESS* is returned in the callback for the both cases - the asset is successfuly deleted or it has not existed.
+If the specified asset does not exist, the method does nothing. *PREDIX_STATUS.SUCCESS* is returned in the callback for the both cases - the asset is successfully deleted or it has not existed.

 ```squirrel
 predix.deleteAsset("my_sensor", "unique_id_1234", function(status, errMessage, response) {